 This is a type of Chinese steamed bun stuffed with a flavor of meat filling on the inside.

 My thoughts: A dim sum classic.
 If you have never ever had soup dumplings before, please try them.
 They are actually such a classic Chinese dish.
 I remember growing up eating these for breakfast at my grandparent’s house and I am so glad that they integrated this into their dim sum menu because it is such a staple in Asian cuisines.

-I would recommend letting it chill, biting the top off, cool the temperature, add some chili oil, then go all in with that bite.
+I would recommend letting it chill, biting the top off, cooling the temperature, adding some chili oil, then going all in with that bite.
 I do think that 1618 provides a very accurate rendition of this dish.

 Thai Pineapple Fried Rice

-Roast duck, shrimp, bell pepper, basic, egg, and pineapple, served in half of a pineapple.
+Roast duck, shrimp, bell pepper, basil, egg, and pineapple, served in half of a pineapple.

 But I was genuinely pleasantly surprised by the Pineapple Fried Rice.
 There was definitely a spice and flavor kick with each bite, it wasn’t spicy but there was a definite heat in every bite.
 The addition of roast duck and shrimp was also a very interesting but delicious combination.

 The duck and shrimp provided some dynamic texture to the fried rice and the meat was very juicy and supple with each bite.
 One of my favorite parts about this dish would have to be the presentation.
 Because fried rice is such a standard dish, the extra attention to detail in the way it is being served really elevated the fish itself.

 The presentation with the half pineapple and the orchid decor around it really upscaled the fried rice significantly.
 It was not only beautiful to look at but delicious to eat as well.